shammasov-max/locus-guide-back/docs/user-stories-frontend.md

    - **Green** — automatically started by GPS and fully listened
    - **Blue** — started manually, not listened to completion
    - **Orange** — listened manually to completion without GPS presence
-4. **Trip line:** changes color to the color of listened point, if previous point is not purple
+4. **Tour line:** changes color to the color of listened point, if previous point is not purple
 5. **RESOLVED: GPS_QUEUED state** — frontend-side solution (backend stores `visited_by_gps: bool` state)

 ---